 Although there are no specific criteria for participation in the program, we evaluate each file to ultimately arrive at a diverse and outstanding group of students.
 Each applicant is evaluated based on his/her personal statement and resume, UGPA and transcript, letter of recommendation, and standardized test scores.
-For the 2012 summer program, the average applicant had a 3.56 GPA, 1820 SAT score, and 28 ACT score.

 Do you require an official transcript, or will an unofficial one suffice?

 While we prefer to receive an official transcript, we will accept an unofficial transcript from applicants.
 If you are providing an official transcript, it is best to request it from your school early so that there is ample time for it to be delivered.